Skip to the main content.

 What is the difference between retention rate and turnover rate?

 Retention rate measures how many of your starting staff stayed.
-Turnover rate measures how many people left across the whole period, including newer hires.
+Turnover rate measures how many people left across the whole 12 months, including newer hires.
 They are related but not opposites, and a business can have a healthy retention rate while still carrying high turnover among recent joiners.

 What is a good employee retention rate?

 It varies a lot by industry.
 Hospitality and retail run lower by nature, professional services tend to run higher.
-Rather than chasing a universal benchmark, compare your rate against your own previous periods and against peers of a similar size and sector.
+Rather than chasing a universal benchmark, compare your rate against your own previous 12-month figures and against peers of a similar size and sector.

 How can we improve retention?